 * * *

-CounterCorp seeks to challenge the widely held notion that human exploitation, environmental destruction, and cultural degradation are the price the world is forced pay for the alleged "benefits" that these corporate behemoths supposedly provide to a fairly narrow segment of the world's population.
+CounterCorp seeks to challenge the widely held notion that human exploitation, environmental destruction, and cultural degradation are the price the world must pay for the supposed "benefits" that only these corporate behemoths can allegedly provide to a fairly narrow segment of the world's population.

-We believe that, if the prices of corporate products and services actually included all of their actual costs — which tend to be hidden from, and even subsidized by, the rest of society — the benefits ascribed to corporations by their cheerleaders, apologists, and unwitting dupes would clearly be outweighed by the harm they cause.
+We believe that, if the prices of corporate products and services actually included all of their actual costs — which tend to be hidden from, and even subsidized by, the rest of society — the benefits ascribed to corporations by their cheerleaders, apologists, and other "useful idiots" would clearly be outweighed by the harm they cause.

-This "cognitive capture" of the public's and government's perception of corporations causes both of them to preclude the notion that it is well within their purview to curtail and even prevent corporate predations, simply by changing the rules that create and govern them, in order to effectively manacle, neuter, lobotomize, or even terminate them.
+This "cognitive capture" of the public's and government's perception of corporations causes them both to preclude the idea that it is well within their purview to curtail and ultimately prevent corporate predations simply by changing the rules that create and govern them, in order to effectively manacle, neuter, lobotomize, or even terminate them.